-Home Start Rochdale
+Home Start Rochdale and Bury

 Across the UK thousands of Home Start volunteers visit families at home each week, supporting parents in situations as diverse as isolation, bereavement, multiple births, illness, disability or those who are just finding parenting a struggle.
 They provide non judgemental practical and emotional support and help build the family’s confidence and ability to cope.